javascript-tutorial/ja.javascript.info/README.md

 - Create an issue to inform the maintainer that you're translating it.
 - Fork the repository, translate and send a PR when done.

+- Your name will appear in the contributors list at <https://ja.javascript.info/about#contributors> when PR is accepted.

 Thank you!

 ## Structure